 Cancellation of TIN

-- the taxpayer’s registration has been cancelled under Article 11 of this Proclamation;
+- the taxpayer’s registration has been cancelled under Article 11 of the TAX Administration Proclamation;

 - a TIN has been issued to the taxpayer under an identity that is not the taxpayer’s true identity; or